gwillem/whip/README.md

 Until version 2 or so.
 After the RedHat acquisition, Ansible has quickly grown into commercial bloatware.
 It's funny how RedHat got rid of the old objectives page (Simple, Fast) and replaced it with a corporate bog of marketing fluff.
 The task parameter documentation is hidden behind compulsory white paper downloads.
 Core modules have grown to support 20 extra options to support esoteric use cases.
 And above all, its once legendary speed is gone.
 Ansible feels sluggish today.

-Ansible has morphed from a declarative model to an imperative model, by supporting loops and control flow.
+Ansible has grown too complex, as illustrated by this Hacker News comment:

 > Any sufficiently complicated configuration language contains an ad hoc, informally-specified, bug-ridden, slow implementation of a Turing complete programming language. (jasim @ HN)

-Fret no more, let's relive the original Ansible experience!

 # Other reading